About the Program

 Area of Specialization

-Prospective graduate students are encouraged to contact directly a potential PhD mentor prior to the application deadline and if possible, to visit the campus, department, and graduate program.
+Prospective graduate students are encouraged to contact a potential PhD mentor directly prior to the application deadline.
+If possible, prospective graduate students should plan to visit the campus, department, and graduate program.
 As part of their application, each student will be asked to identify one of the three disciplinary emphases (ecosystem sciences, organisms & environment, and society & environment) most closely associated with her/his interests.
 If you have questions about which emphasis to choose, please ask your prospective mentor.
 It is not uncommon for students in ESPM to be co-mentored by two professors, often with different disciplinary emphases.
 The area of specialization is determined after entry into the program, in consultation with the guiding committee and PhD mentor.

 Admission to the University